Career Prospects

 Based on the feedback of the students who graduated here, it was easy for them to find a job, and the knowledge they acquired with us proved to be marketable.

 The compulsory 120-hour internship included in the programme proved to be a significant help from the point of view of their employment – after the internship period, several of them were immediately offered a job.
-At the same time, students who are preparing for a scientific or research career or training in a doctoral program can complete the internship as a demonstrator, by taking practical courses on statistics taught by the Faculty of Social Sciences, or by undertaking research assistance with our instructors.
+At the same time, students who are preparing for a scientific or research career or training in a doctoral programme can complete the internship as a demonstrator, by taking practical courses on statistics taught by the Faculty of Social Sciences, or by undertaking research assistance with our instructors.
 Preparation for a scientific career is supported by international scientific conferences, study tours, and part-time courses abroad, in which our students can participate in.

 The main areas of employment for students with a degree in Survey Statistics and Data Analytics: the analysis department of market and public opinion research corporations, the market research management of corporations, the non-profit sector and the methodological group of scientific research institutes.
 A special target group is professionals who analyse research in the public administration, or on behalf of the public administration, who are preparing to launch tenders and examine their effectiveness.
 These areas already show a significant demand for specialists who are trained in the programme, and the demand is expected to increase even more in the future.
 Our graduates work for the following companies (not exhaustive): AonHewitt, Telekom, AdWare Research, Hétfa Research Institute, Ipsos, Nielsen, Ringier Publishers, Maven7, MKIK Economic and Business Research Institute, State Audit Office, Hungarian Central Statistical Office, TV2, Infinety, NRC, ClementineConsulting, Telenor, Precognox.

 At the same time, several graduates work in research institutes or at universities, as the master programme prepares for participation in doctoral training as well, potentially in all the disciplines included in the programme (applied mathematics, statistics, social sciences, computer science).
-Doctoral programmes to which our students have successfully applied in the last two or three years: Corvinus and ELTE doctoral school of sociology, Sussex University Economics doctoral program, CEU Network Science doctoral program.
+Doctoral programmes to which our students have successfully applied in the last two or three years: Corvinus and ELTE doctoral school of sociology, Sussex University Economics doctoral programme, CEU Network Science doctoral programme.

 Why choose the ELTE Survey Statistics and Data Analytics MSc?